Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-02.md

 14. https://codepen.io/oliviale/full/jxPgKv
 15. https://codepen.io/antho-fsy/pen/wJqWKj

 What is happening in these animations?
-Don't worry about the technical details just _identify what is moving_ and _how is it moving_.
+Don't worry about the technical details just _identify what is moving_ and _the quality of its motion_.

 ## Making things move